HenryRabelo/stock-android-privacy-guide/README.md

 Why Motorola, you ask?
 Why, Pixels are not readly available on markets outside of the US and the EU.
 As such, I am making this guide thinking of those who do not have the chance to buy Pixel devices.
 While Motorola **is** owned by Lenovo at the time of writing, and as such likely has invasive regional practices, it also offers a ROM that is closest to stock and affordable phones worldwide with not much bloatware shipped by default.

 ##### Preparations:
-First things first, we will do what many privacy advocates consider blasphemy: We will create a new Google Account.
+First things first, we will do what many privacy advocates consider to be blasphemy: We will create a new Google Account.
+I know, I know, Google is not privacy respecting, yada, yada.
+The simple fact is, stock Android is a Google product, and integration is deep.
+However, there are still things we can do.

+For this, take the following considerations:
+- Use a computer for this.
+Open Private Mode / Incognito Mode.
+- When creating a new Google account for personal use, choose a generic name (no surname) and birthday.
+For gender, choose "Prefer not to say".
+- When you are asked to create a new gmail address, choose "Use Existing Address"